ashokbhow/Source_Codes/README.md

 # Source_Codes
 All work examples are here!!!
 R & Python Source codes.
-May use OR Contact me for a job!!!
+May use OR Contact me!!
+Please remind, I am seeking a job.